JaroVasak/CDN/README.md

 ### Ansible Secrets (`ansible/ansible_secrets.yml`)

 Placeholder for sensitive variables used in Ansible playbooks.
 Ensure this file is encrypted using `ansible-vault` if it contains sensitive information.

+### Provisioning Variables (ansible/vars/provision_vms.yml)
+Contains the variables used by provision_vms.yml to create and manage VMs.

 ---